30 roof types infographic

 Combination_RoofCombination roofs are, quite literally, a blend of various roofing styles based on the building's theme and environment.
 There is no limit on how many types this roof can incorporate or which ones can be combined.
 For instance, it could be multiple gable roofs together with a hip roof over the front porch or a hip roof paired with a clerestory roof for a distinct look.

 Due to their unique architectural appeal, combination roofs are well-suited to modern and contemporary homes.
-Note, however, that the biggest risk of combining different roofing styles is creating more valleys, creating leak-prone areas.
+Note, however, that the biggest risk of combining different roofing styles is creating more valleys, which can lead to leak-prone areas.
 Therefore, this roof may use more material and labor than other roof types.

 8. Conical Roof

 Conical_RoofAlso known as a cone roof, witch’s hat, or turret roof, a conical roof is round on a flat pane and rises to a point, forming a cone shape.
-Like other common roofing styles such as gable and hip roofs, conical roofs also have roof rafters and support columns; although, most of the time, they are shaped unusually and cut at different angles to match the cone form.
+Like other common roofing styles, such as gable and hip roofs, conical roofs also have roof rafters and support columns.
+However, they are usually shaped unusually and cut at different angles to match the cone form.
 Some conical roofs project out of the wall to form eaves around the usually circular tower or structure.

-This roofing type is often found on top of towers in medieval castles, fortifications, and Victorian homes.
+This roofing type is often found on top of towers in medieval castles and fortifications, usually paired with battlements and parapets for increased visibility and presence.
 Eastern European church architecture, particularly Armenian and Georgian, extensively uses conical roofs.

 conical roof examples